pvdz/zeparser3/tests/testcases/parser/regexes/named_capturing_groups/backslash/start_no_uflag/illegal_escape_eof.md

 `````
 throws: Tokenizer error!
-    Found EOF at start of a group name identifier
+    Regex: Found EOF at start of a group name identifier

 /(?<\
 ^------- error